Legends of Dawn

-Legends of Dawn is a single-player open world Action role-playing video game developed by the Croatian developer Dreamatrix Game Studios and published by Valve via their digital distribution platform Steam.
+Legends of Dawn is an open world action role-playing game developed by the Croatian developer Dreamatrix Game Studios and published via Steam.
 It was released worldwide on 27 June 2013 for Microsoft Windows.
 Set within a fictional world of Narr, which spans several continents, the player is free to explore and progress at his own pace.

-About the game
+Gameplay

 Development

 It is unknown when the developers started working on the game, however, several months prior to release Dreamatrix initiated a Kickstarter project through a proxy company Aurofinity requesting $25,000 to actually finish the game, quoting the need to finance the various plug-ins integrated in the proprietary engine.
 The project was successfully funded on January 18 of 2013., yielding $46,536.
 With $21,536 of surplus financing, the community and the critics believed they had more than enough to adequately finish the game.
 Upon release, multiple questions arose as to where exactly the invested money went as the game was an absolute failure in all regards, with IGN going as far to calling out Steam for publishing an obviously broken game in their review, stating: "Legends Of Dawn isn’t just bad, it’s an embarrassment to its developers and @steam_games for selling it."